woossi0/suite/README.md

     ant all

+The highest level build files simply delegate to the lower level build files.
+This means that performing a top level build and performing a build for a specific module will result in the same artifacts being produced for that module.

 The [build](build) directory contains common build files used by modules.

  * [common.xml](build/common.xml) - Common ant targets used by module